 When is foreign qualification required?

-As a rule of thumb, you’ll need to register as a foreign entity in Louisiana if you’re “doing business” in the state.
-This distinction matters because operating without proper qualification creates serious legal and financial consequences.
+As a rule of thumb, you'll need to register as a foreign entity in Louisiana if you're "doing business" in the state.
+Louisiana law requires foreign corporations to obtain a certificate of authority before transacting business, and La.
+R.S.
+12:1342 applies the same requirement to foreign LLCs, whose application contents are set out in La.
+R.S.
+12:1345.
+Operating without proper qualification creates legal and financial exposure.

 What constitutes "doing business" in Louisiana?